BashfulBaobab/pdsnd_github/README.md

 Bikeshare Information Tracking

 ### Description
-This project provides the user with information from Motivate, which is a bikeshare company based in the United States.
+This project uses data from Motivate, a company that facilitates bikeshare rides in the United States.
 Data available is for 3 major cities:
 1. Chicago
 2. New York City